mugayoshi/blog-posts/medium/ubuntu_productivity_apps.md

 # Improve Your Ubuntu Workflow with These Essential Productivity Apps

-In this article, I'm sharing a couple of my personal favorites that I use every day on my Ubuntu machine.
+In this article, I'm sharing a couple of my personal favourites that I use every day on my Ubuntu machine.
 These apps help me stay focused, manage my work efficiently, and ultimately, get more done.

 ## 1. Diodon: A Lightweight Clipboard Manager